 Crocodile hides are used in many applications including handbags, belts, wallets, apparel, upholstery for cars and furniture that give designs a luxurious custom appearance with strength and durability.
 Crocodile hides can be tanned in many custom textures and colors, leaving a designer many possibilities for adding luxury to new or existing items.

-for examples of how others are using Crocodile Leather in luxury products.
+See our images and videos for examples of how others are using Crocodile Leather in luxury products.